JoeOsborne77/bankTechTest/README.md

 # APPROACH

 I used two classes for this problem.
-An Account class to handle deposits, withdrawals and keep track of balance and a Statement class to handle everything in regards to display (displaying balance, transactions, statements etc.).
+An Account class to handle deposits, withdrawals and keeping track of current balance.
+Plus a Statement class to handle everything in regards to display (displaying balance, transactions, statements etc.).
 I used key value pairs / JS objects to ensure each transaction was recorded with date, up to date balance, value of the transaction and transaction type.
 This enabled a lot of mobility when needing to manipulate the data for the statement.

 # SETUP INSTRUCTIONS